 8 min read

 Have you ever walked into a wholesale store and immediately felt overwhelmed?
-There’s so much to look at between the 5 gallon salsas, the excellently priced refrigerators, and the barrells of bright white tube socks.
+There’s so much to look at between the 5-gallon salsas, the excellently priced refrigerators, and the barrels of bright white tube socks.
 Even if you come in with a shopping list, it’s easy to get lost in the expanse of the aisles upon aisles of products.

 Wouldn’t it be easier if someone knew what you needed and had it all waiting for you at the register?

 Now think about your readers.
 They’re all over the internet.
 They’re scanning websites, reading blogs, ordering toilet paper online, watching Facebook videos–and then they land on your site.
 They head to your shop tab and scroll through your beautifully taught courses, well-researched eBooks, and dozens of carefully designed printables.
 But without any direction or sales assistance, they feel that same overwhelm as you did at the wholesale store.